xHacka/xhacka.github.io/src/soc/kc7cyber/inside-encryptodera.md

 ### 15: To what path does Jane point her data exfiltration tool?

 If you filter `ProcessEvents` table for known filenames you will get no results and that's odd.
-The rogue employee must have used them somehow and we know it jane (username: jasmith).<br>
+The rogue employee must have used them somehow and we know it jane (username: jasmith).
 If you remember Barry he executed encoded payload with powershell, lets look into that.

 ```sql